Download 3DGS Render Addon:

 Important note:

 If you know you are not going to update a 3DGS object again (it may be used in a static camera shot or you are only editing, not rendering) you can apply the 3DGS Render modifier.
-After doing this the object can no longer be updated but performance may be much better.
+After doing this the object can no longer be updated to the camera view but performance may be better.

-From here the size of points can be controlled with Point Scale
+The size of points can be controlled with Point Radius.

-After pressing okay to confirm your settings, a file browser will open.
+After pressing Import PLY, a file browser will open.

 You can choose a .PLY to import.
 Depending on the size of the 3DGS scan and your computer specs, you may need to wait for the import to be completed.